 Image Credits: Flikr / La Tomatina taken by Kuba Abramowicz

-When the food fight begins?
+When does the food fight begin?

 What Do The Locals Think About La Tomatina?